willclarkson/lsstScratchWIC/README.md

 If you want to run the metrics that go into the figure of merit, you will also need to have sims_maf and maf_contrib installed on your system.
-Instructions for installing both are at the following link:
+Instructions for installing both are provided a little lower down in this README.

-<a href="https://community.lsst.org/t/up-and-running-with-sims-maf-contrib/383" target="_blank">https://community.lsst.org/t/up-and-running-with-sims-maf-contrib/383</a>

 ### Data and paths ###